andymasteroffish/mag_2026_flip_out_launcher/README.md

 The arduino code for the teensy in the console lives in hardware_jam_2026_console

 # Games

+You can dowload the game here: https://drive.google.com/drive/folders/17QjgE6TvSLN3gDL9qbS-F5jI72jF1srO (you will need permission to access that folder)

 The games should live in data/games/